 Tips & Tricks

-- If you have any leftover meat, add it to this Haitian spaghetti
+- If you have any leftover meat or vegetables, add it to this this dish to if you think it could be a good fit.

-You can freeze the Haitian Spaghetti in an airtight container for about 2 months.
+You can freeze the this dish in an airtight container for about 2 months.
 Let it thaw overnight in the fridge.
 While heating it up, in the microwave or the stove, add some water or stock.
 You can also add some tomato ketchup to wake up the flavors a bit.

 Haitian epis is basically a blend of spices, herbs and seasoning that is used as a base in most Haitian dishes.
 It is made up of onion, garlic, vinegar, olive oil, peppers and parsley along with a number of other herbs as spices.
 It can include bouillon cubes, thyme, rosemary, chili, lime and so much more.
 A few spoons of epis can be added to most dishes to give it a lovely, spicy, Haitian twist.
 Epis can last in the fridge for up to a week in the fridge and for 3-4 months in the freezer.